musnit/castle-client/core/README.md

   - The main exception is for optional return values or parameters. eg.
     `Scene::maybeGetActor` will return a `nullptr` if not present.
 The code calling these should always handle the `nullptr` case.
+- **Prefer default member initializers**
+  - As much as possible, initialize members by directly writing their default values when defining the member itself (as opposed to in the constructor of the surrounding class).

 ### Architecture